Hospitality Management, Associate in Applied Science

 7. interpret numerical data that will influence financial decisions in hospitality operations.

-8. apply appropriate business solutions to work-related situations in the hospitality industry.
+8. apply business solutions to work-related situations in the hospitality industry.

 9. project a level of professionalism appropriate to hospitality industry standards.